 There is no set in stone rule as to how much these need to extend to become “floating.”
 A deep toe kick that is painted a darker color can also provide the effect of a floating design.

-How High Do You Hang Floating Cabinets?
+How High Do You Hang Floating Cabinetry?

 The average height for hanging floating cabinets is around 10 to 18 inches above the countertop or any platform, although this has begun to go up to 20 inches or more to offer homeowners a bit more wiggle room.

-However, if the floating cabinet is not installed above the furniture, then it must be hung at about eye level or about 4 to 5 feet from the ground.
+However, if the suspended cabinet is not installed above the furniture, then it must be hung at about eye level or about 4 to 5 feet from the ground.
 This ensures that the cabinet is accessible for retrieving items and contributes to the overall organization of the kitchen.

-Floating Shelves Vs Cabinets
+Floating Shelves Vs. Cabinets

 In terms of cost, floating shelves are much cheaper to build than cabinets as you will only need fewer materials to buy before constructing them.
+Aside from that, floating shelves are far easier to install on the wall.
+They can easily fit into any space and you can customize it very simply.

-However, although cabinets are more costly and difficult to install, they are more long-lasting than floating shelves.
+However, although cabinets are more costly and difficult to install, they are more long-lasting than shelves.
 Their capacity is also quite bigger than floating shelves.
+In terms of durability, cabinets are also the winner since they are built of more robust materials.
+Plus, they can carry heavier kitchen elements.

 See more related content in our article about staggered kitchen cabinets on this page, including tips for combining various colors, lighting options, and other organization ideas for floating cabinets in kitchens.